CBSA July 2024 Trade Verification Priorities List

 • Ensure Accurate Customs Declarations: Importers must ensure that they provide accurate information to Customs and are in compliance with the Customs Act.
 This includes the origin, tariff classification, valuation, and other relevant areas as they apply.

-• Review and Resolve Issues Once Found: Even the most compliant importer, with the most accurate customs broker, can identify inaccuracies.
+• Review and Resolve Issues Once Found: Even the most compliant importer, with the most accurate customs broker, can discover inaccuracies.
 We recommend that all importers review declarations made on their behalf.
 Post-entry corrections must be made within 90 days of establishing Reason to Believe.

 Our Trade Advisory experts can help you understand how this release could affect your imports.
 They can also assist you with a preliminary review, internal audit, or a CBSA audit.